Clover-Stuff/SNDv1Functions/README.md

 | `IsAetheryteUnlocked()` | ✅Done | [Clover-Stuff](https://github.com/Clover-Stuff) |  |

 ## Unsupported Functions (for now... but Soon™)
 Thanks to [Faye](https://github.com/OhKannaDuh/Ferret/tree/master) for the list of functions!
+(Note: Some may be custom functions from Faye and not actually defined in the old SND, but I don't have a better list than what Friendly had.)
 | Function | Status | Contributor | Notes |
 |----------|--------|-------------|-------|
 | `ADContentHasPath()` | ❌Incomplete | — | — |